iridiumcao/iridiumcao.github.io/git_submodule_test.md

 ```

-## 4. Note
+## 4. Not need to set branch of submodule

-Per git's document mentions, we can set submodules. e.g.,
+Per git's documents, we can set submodules branch. e.g.,

 ```bash
 $ git submodule set-branch --branch another-b-branch repob/
 ```

-The file `.gitsubmodes` is appended the submodule's branch:
+The submodule's branch is appended to file `.gitsubmodes`:

 ```text
 [submodule "repob"]